 With over 160 farm families already engaged and more than 1,300 acres enrolled in the program, ALUS-Norfolk is helping to rebuild the natural environment via healthy and sustainable farmlands.

-To date, approximately ten percent of all the farmers in Norfolk have received incentives to restore wetland habitat, plant tall-grass buffers along streams, and create pollinator habitat among other projects.
+To date, approximately ten percent of all the farmers in Norfolk have enrolled acres in ALUS, to restore wetland habitat, plant tall-grass buffers along streams, and create pollinator habitat among other projects.
 The Long Point Region Conservation Authority provides technical advice and support to help implement a variety of habitat restoration projects throughout the County.

 Norfolk Federation of Agriculture